Privacy Notice

 As a general rule, we keep your information for a specified period after the date on which your interaction with us has completed.
 This may mean that some information is held for longer than other information.
 For example:

-- Personal data processed for the purpose of carrying out activities under the Safe Electric and RGII Schemes is retained for a maximum of two Safety Supervisory Scheme designation periods (currently set at 7 years).
+• Personal data processed by the CRU for the purpose of supervising the operation of the Safe Electric and RGII Schemes is retained for a maximum of two Safety Supervisory Body designation periods (currently set at an aggregate maximum term of 7 years).

 When you contact us with a query or complaint, you may receive a phone call and/or email in relation to that contact.
 If you would prefer not to receive such communications, please let us know.